 Rather than 1990 – 1992: Berlin, Germany and Paris, France

-If traveling for extended periods of time to numerous locations, it is acceptable to clump a few locations into one address, as long as there is an explanation e.g.
+If travelling for extended periods of time to numerous locations, it is acceptable to bunch a few locations into one address, as long as there is an explanation e.g.

 1990 – 1991: traveled various locations: Madrid, Spain; London, UK